neverfap-deluxe/nfd-api/ebook/bible/bible.md

 ### So what typically happens when we feel uncomfortable with our emotions, is that we try to assume control over them.

- Mentally on some level we think: \*\*"If I can force guilt or negativity onto myself, then I might be able to push myself to react differently."\*\* or \*\*"If I try really hard to distract myself, then I'll forget about these feelings and they won't be able to affect me."\*\* Essentially, we attempt to manipulate ourselves in the hope that it will help us achieve a positive end result.
-A common example of this (in the case of anxiety, for example) is to talk ourselves up as a form of motivation. \*\*"I can do it!
-There's no reason to feel sad at all!"\*\* We tell ourselves that we're smart, confident and in control - even though deep-down inside, our feelings are telling us otherwise.
+ Mentally on some level we think: **"If I can force guilt or negativity onto myself, then I might be able to push myself to react differently."** or **"If I try really hard to distract myself, then I'll forget about these feelings and they won't be able to affect me."** Essentially, we attempt to manipulate ourselves in the hope that it will help us achieve a positive end result.
+A common example of this (in the case of anxiety, for example) is to talk ourselves up as a form of motivation. **"I can do it!
+There's no reason to feel sad at all!"** We tell ourselves that we're smart, confident and in control
+- even though deep-down inside, our feelings are telling us otherwise.
 And so rather than making us feel better, it ends up making us feel worse about ourselves.
-In other cases, this can even manifest from anger and frustration: \*\*"F\*ck you PMO!
-I will conquer you!"\*\* And the funny thing, is that none of these strategies work.
+In other cases, this can even manifest from anger and frustration: **"F*ck you PMO!
+I will conquer you!"** And the funny thing, is that none of these strategies work.
 In the end, it merely exhausts us as deep-down inside it's not what we actually believe about ourselves.
 So here's what we're going to do.

 ### Instead, we're going to refrain entirely.